Policy Priorities

 Co-Introducers

-Summary LB997 creates the Child Care Wages Fund with the intent of making distributions to the Child Care WAGE$ Nebraska program to provide salary supplements to child care and early education providers working with children five years of age or younger in licensed child care.
+Summary LB997 creates the Child Care Wages Fund with the intent of making distributions to the Child Care WAGE$ Nebraska program to provide salary supplements to child care providers working with children age 5 or younger in licensed child care.

 Committee Education